basephp/framework/README.md

 A minimalist design is intended to keep your application lean and it's operations to only what you use; ultimately reducing the memory and load times for each request.

-To use BasePHP for your next application, check out the [Example Application](https://github.com/basephp/basephp).
+To use BasePHP for your next project, check out the [Example Application](https://github.com/basephp/basephp).

 ## Installation: